 - Map and Locations

-BSS program participation is based on the rising grade level for the 2019-2020 school year.
-Current 7th graders will participate in the 8th grade program, 8th graders will participate in the 9th grade program and 9th graders will participate in the 10th grade program.
+BSS program participation is based on the rising grade level for the 2020-2021 school year.
+Current 7th graders will participate in the 8th grade program, current 8th graders will participate in the 9th grade program and current 9th graders will participate in the 10th grade program.

 No, at this time there is not a session for rising 11th graders.
 However, Arizona State University has many summer program options for students of all ages.
 The following link provides other summer program opportunities at ASU: https://eoss.asu.edu/access/programs/summer

 Parent meetings will be held at select schools prior to the application due date in March.
 Contact your school’s teacher, counselor or administrator to learn if a parent meeting can/will be offered.
 You may also contact BSS to learn about parent meetings held at other schools.

 Applicants should ask a teacher or a counselor to complete the recommendation.
 The recommender should be a person who can evaluate the applicant’s academic performance and potential for success at BSS.